wp-plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 1.5.5 =
+= 1.5.6 =
-* Tweak: Multiple backward rel attribute compatibility tweaks
+* New: Option to conditionally load scripts and styles only on pages that have images or galleries in post content.